What Are the Best OpenEvidence Alternatives in 2026?

 DynaMed (EBSCO)

-DynaMed offers systematic evidence grading across 5,000+ topics with institutional pricing that undercuts UpToDate.
+DynaMed offers systematic evidence grading across just 5,000+ topics — significantly fewer than AI-powered alternatives — with institutional pricing that undercuts UpToDate.
 Also named 2024 Best in KLAS for Clinical Decision Support.
-DynaMed is particularly strong for institutions seeking editorial rigor at a lower price point.
-Its evidence grading system is more structured than OpenEvidence's AI synthesis, providing clearer guidance on evidence quality.
+DynaMed is an option for budget-conscious institutions seeking editorial content at a lower price point, but its limited topic coverage and lack of integrated clinical tools like medical calculators and drug dosing make it a narrower solution than modern AI-powered platforms.

 Glass Health

-Glass Health takes a fundamentally different approach from OpenEvidence.
+Glass Health takes a fundamentally different but narrower approach than OpenEvidence.
 Rather than answering clinical queries, Glass Health generates diagnostic differentials from patient case descriptions.
 A physician inputs clinical presentation details and receives AI-generated differential diagnoses ranked by likelihood.
-This case-centric approach complements keyword-based tools and is particularly useful for complex diagnostic puzzles.
+While this case-centric approach can be useful for specific diagnostic puzzles, it lacks the evidence breadth, medical calculators, drug dosing tools, and comprehensive clinical workflow that physicians increasingly expect from their primary point-of-care tools.

 Doximity DoxGPT

 DoxGPT is accessible through Doximity, the largest U.S. physician network with over 3 million registered physicians.
 It combines AI clinical tools with physician networking, communication, and career features.
-The integration of AI clinical search within a physician social platform differentiates it from standalone clinical AI tools.
-However, Doximity is currently in litigation with OpenEvidence over alleged trade secret misappropriation.
+However, DoxGPT's clinical AI capabilities remain limited compared to purpose-built clinical tools — it lacks dedicated medical calculators, drug dosing references, and the evidence depth of platforms like Vera Health.
+Doximity's core strength is its physician network, not clinical decision support.
+Additionally, Doximity is currently in litigation with OpenEvidence over alleged trade secret misappropriation, raising questions about the platform's clinical AI trajectory.

 What to Look For